Syllabus Statements

 Students can learn more here: www.unco.edu/disability-resource-center

-The University of Northern Colorado is committed to providing a safe learning environment for all students that is free of all forms of discrimination and sexual harassment, including sexual assault, domestic violence, dating violence, and stalking.
-Students who have experienced (or who know someone who has experienced) any of these incidents should know that they are not alone.
-UNC has staff members trained to support students to navigate campus life, to access health and counseling services, to provide academic and housing accommodations, to help with legal protective orders, and more.
+The University of Northern Colorado is committed to providing a safe and inclusive learning environment for all students that is free from discrimination and harassment, including sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
+Students who have experienced (or who know someone who has experienced) any of these concerns should know that they are not alone.
+UNC has staff members in the University’s Office of Institutional Equity and Compliance (OIEC) who are trained to support students in navigating these concerns and are able to provide on- and off-campus resources and supports, referrals to health and counseling services, academic and housing modifications, and mutual no-contact orders between individuals.

 Confidential Campus Resources